ntozubod/inr-1987/work/doc/unicode_support/README.md

 valid UTF-8 string query against a valid UTF-8 text by matching only octets.
 There can be no misaligned matches.

-UTF-16 also has this property which is very convenient for applications such as INR might provide with the caveat that alignment much be done at a 16-bit short word level.
+UTF-16 also has this property as long as alignment on 16-bit short word is preserved.
-Misalignments can occur if octet level matching is done.

-Thus INR works with the octet sequence provided as input or describe in the INR program text.
+Thus, INR works with octet sequences.
 For now, three strategies have been partially implemented:

-1. There are only 256 separate octet values and this is a feasible, though large alphabet for INR processing.
+1. There are only 256 separate octet values providing a feasible, though large alphabet for INR processing.
-Some issues are easy to imagine if a transducer (2 or more tapes) has a lot of states that need to remember an input in order to immediately write the same value.
-Since, many applications are like this, there will be other solutions (in particular, the second one).
+Large alphabets may contribute to state explosion in multi-tape transducers since information read can only be stored in the finite control (i.e., the state) if different actions need to be distinguished.
+Whether this is too large an alphabet will, of course, depend on the application.

-2. An obvious solution to the state explosion just mentioned is to split each 8-bit octet into two 4-bit hex digits.
+2. An obvious solution to this state explosion just mentioned is to split each 8-bit octet into two 4-bit hex digits (nibbles).
-These have traditionally been called nibbles.
-Such an alphabet has 16 values but has a problem that it fails the above synchronization property at the nibble level.
+Such an alphabet has 16 values.
-One way to fix this is to distinguish the nibble that represents the high order part of the octet from that representing the low order part.
+However, to avoid breaking the desirable synchronization property it is likely advantageous to distinguish high order nibbles from low order nibbles.
 The alphabet now has 32 values.

-3. Another approach considers that for any application only a small number of code points may actually be used.
+3. Yet another approach considers that for any application only a small number of code points may actually be used.
 Any input can be split into tokens, each of which is a valid UTF-8 octet sequence corresponding to a single code point.
-The alphabet size is potentially 1,114,112 (the number of valid code points) although in practice the size is expected to be  much smaller.
+Although the alphabet size is potentially 1,114,112 (the number of valid code points), the size is expected to be much smaller in many cases.

+## Internal considerations

 INR internally represents each token by an integer greater than or equal to zero.